kubernetes-sigs/descheduler/docs/proposals/zone-aware-nodefit.md

 | `topologyBalanceNodeFit` | `true` | Gate: pod must fit on *some* node across the union of all under-loaded zone nodes |
 | `zoneAwareNodeFit` | `false` | Gate: pod must fit within at least one *specific* under-loaded zone |

 Both gates are independent.
-Enabling both is valid (redundant for a single under-loaded zone; stricter for multiple under-loaded zones with mixed capacity).
+Enabling both is valid but redundant when `topologyBalanceNodeFit: true` (the default): in that case both evaluate the same node set with the same per-node check. `zoneAwareNodeFit` is most useful when `topologyBalanceNodeFit: false` is desired and per-node fit checking should still apply.

 ## Implementation